Luyolo Mphithi

-Luyolo Mphithi (born 1 September 1992) is a South African politician who has been the Shadow Minister of Women, Youth and Persons with Disabilities in the Presidency and a Member of Parliament since 2019.
-A member of the Democratic Alliance, he served as the Federal Leader of the party's youth organisation from 2018 until his resignation in 2022.
+Luyolo Mphithi (born 1 September 1992) is a South African politician who has been a Member of the National Assembly of South Africa since 2019.
+A member of the Democratic Alliance, he served as Shadow Minister of Women, Youth and Persons with Disabilities in the Presidency from 2019 to 2023 and the Shadow Minister of Human Settlements from 2023 to 2024.
+Mphithi served as the Federal Leader of the DA's youth organisation from 2018 until his resignation in 2022.
 Luyolo Mphithi was elected as Vice President of the African Liberal Youth for democracy in Dakar, Senegal in 2022.
 He also serves as a Bureau Regional member of the International Federation of Liberal Youth (IFLRY).

 Early life and education

 From the University of the Witwatersrand, Mphithi has a Bachelor of Arts degree in political science, international relations and law as well as a joint honour's degree in international relations and political science.
 He is currently pursuing his master's degree in Public Administration at the same university.

 Additionally, Mphithi has a certificate in political formations and structures from the International Academy of Leadership (IAF) in Gummersbach, Germany.
 He also holds a certificate in research Methodology from Bowdoin College and a certificate in public management from Syracuse University in the United States.